choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 ### Commonly Used Protocols

-The most commonly used script is generated from the [itctools GitHub repository](https://github.com/choderalab/itctools/tree/caii/itctools) (specifically the `experiment.py` script) that generates an excel `.xml` spreadsheet that can be imported as an experiment in the MicroCal PEAQ ITC software that automatically defines the cell and syringe sources for each titration series.
+The most commonly used script is generated from the [itctools GitHub repository](https://github.com/choderalab/itctools/tree/caii/itctools) (specifically the `experiment.py` script).
+This python script generates an excel `.xml` spreadsheet that can be imported as an experiment in the MicroCal PEAQ ITC software that automatically defines the cell and syringe sources for each titration series.

 - After uploading the `.xml` to the `Experiments` tab on the MicroCal PEAQ-ITC Auto Software, one must make sure to check the finished protocol for possible mistakes.